jsb58p/CS-441---Programming-assignment-1/README.md

 ## Main functions of the program

--The AI used to make this program is "Claude".
+-The AI used to make the vast majority of this program is "Claude".
+There was a small contribution from ChatGPT in Function1 (the output of integers).

 -This program asks the user to input the name of a text file.